 Who was present and are there any witnesses?
 If possible, get their full names.
-Also, who you should report the accident to is your immediate supervisor.
+Also, make sure and report the accident to your immediate supervisor.
 If the immediate supervisor is not available, report it to your co-workers.

 What work-related task were you doing when the accident occurred?
 For example, were you welding, moving freight, or driving?